Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: The model and main ideas

-The optimal transport may be also use to quantify the predictive capability of $W$ for $Y$.
+much more straightforward to implement and equivalent to \eqref{W,Z|Y} for Gaussian distributions (Lemma \ref{gauss_vuelta}).
+The optimal transport may be also used to quantify the predictive capability of $W$ for $Y$.
 When $Y$ is continuous, $\perpT{Y}{W}=T(Y, W)$ quantifies how much $W$ can explain the variability in $Y$ by means of

-since the larger the share of the variability in $Y$ that $W$ can explain, the more costly it becomes to remove from $Y$ that variability by moving $Y$ to $\perpT{Y}{W}$ (if $W$ does not explain $Y$ much, then the distribution of $Y\mid W=w$ is close to the one of $Y$: knowing the value of $W$ does not change much the distribution of $Y$; conversely, if $W$ explains $Y$ to a large extent, the distribution of $Y\mid W=w$ changes drastically for different values of $w$ and hence the cost $c(Y,\perpT{Y}{W})$ is large.)
+since the larger the share of the variability in $Y$ that $W$ can explain, the more costly it becomes to remove from $Y$ that variability by moving $Y$ to $\perpT{Y}{W}$.
+Thus, high values of $\mathbb D(Y, W)$ are desirable.
+When the outcome $Y$ is categorical, we can use the cost of the reciprocal optimal transport $\perpT{W}{Y}=T(W, Y)$,